sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 ### Bind data variable to UI elements
-We created a data variable for the **Products** data, and the logic for retrieving the data was created automatically.
+You created a data variable for the **Products** data, and the logic for retrieving the data was created automatically.
 Now you need to tell the app how and where you want to display the data.

 To do this, you create bindings for your UI components – in this case, the list item.

 >**How binding works**
 >
->When we configure a UI component (or later a logic component called a "flow function"), generally we do this with binding.
+>When you configure a UI component (or later a logic component called a "flow function"), generally you do this with binding.
 >
 >For most properties, there is a binding icon that indicates what type of binding is used.
 For example, you can use **static text** for a text field, or you can show text from a backend service and use a binding to a **data variable**
 >